Redesigned Single Issue View

 The biggest update from a technical perspective is that updates are applied to issues in real time.
 When another user applies a change to an issue that you are currently viewing, the update is shown immediately.
 If the update is added to a section of the activity stream that is not currently visible in your web browser, a notification is shown at the top of the page.

 If changes are applied to an issue that is open in an inactive browser tab, you are notified that there are updates available and prompted to refresh the page.

 While Markdown syntax is also supported in the previous version, the new page was designed with Markdown in mind.
 The extension that supports checklists is fully supported in updated issue views.
 When added to an issue description, comment, or work item, a checklist with interactive checkboxes is displayed in the issue.

-For more information, see Checklists in Markdown.
+For more information, see Checklists.

 The Toggle theme button in the toolbar lets you switch from the normal presentation to a dark theme.

 Many users find that a palette-shifted presentation is easier on the eyes when working at night.

 The Toggle distraction-free mode button in the toolbar hides the menu and search bar in the header as well as the sidebar for custom fields.
 This lets you focus on the issue description and the content in the activity stream.

 This view mode is extremely useful when your description contains a lot of text, as the content is presented in the full width of the page.

 Even though the custom fields are hidden, you can still open the Apply Command dialog with your keyboard and update the values using commands.